Evolinox/evolinox.github.io/docs/projects/zde.md

 ![ZDE Overview](/assets/zugdateneinsteller.png)

-**ZugDatenEinsteller** is a lightweight desktop tool for setting train data—such as braking percentage (Bremshundertstel), train length, top speed, and brake mode—for expert locomotives in **Train Sim World (TSW)**.
+**ZugDatenEinsteller** is a lightweight desktop tool for calculating train data — such as braking percentage (Bremshundertstel), train length, top speed, and brake mode — for expert locomotives in **Train Sim World (TSW)**.
 It's built for players who enjoy a more realistic driving experience.

 ## Features

--  Easily set:
+-  Calculates:
     - **Braking percentage (Bremshundertstel)**
     - **Train length**
     - **Top speed**